openhab/openhab-addons/bundles/org.openhab.binding.dbquery/README.md

      log.info("execute query result is "+str(result.data))

-Use this action with care, because as the query is executed synchronously is not good to execute long-running queries and block script execution.
+Use this action with care, because as the query is executed synchronously, it is not good to execute long-running queries that can block script execution.

 ### For Queries